 Design for Digital #6 – Platform No 3

-The best things happen outside, and it is not only outside the organization where the crowd is already bringing new business value every day; platforms are ‘eating the world’.
-Now it is time for the IT department to unleash this energy within its own organization.
-A compelling digital platform that features APIs, open datasets, service catalogs, integration, frameworks, solutions guidance, tools and collaboration enable business units to quickly create their own market-focused solutions, while leveraging enterprise grade information and services.
+Platforms are ‘eating the world’: wherever supply and demand meet in seamless and engaging digital ways, new value and new business models are created.
+High time for the IT department to unleash platform power as well.
+A compelling digital platform features APIs, open datasets, service catalogs, integration, frameworks, solutions guidance, tools and collaboration support.
+It enables business units and partners the like to quickly create their own market-focused solutions, while leveraging enterprise grade information and services.
 It provides the best of both worlds, being at different speeds, ‘letting it be’ for the best digital results.

 Here are some whispered words of wisdom for IT departments that find themselves in times of trouble: there may be an answer.
 It’s in letting things be.